Rewatch our webinar on Turn You Satisfied Customers Into Delighted Brand Advocates now!

 To better understand these loyalty program types, think about “love” as a strong emotional bond.
 This bond sustains loyalty, which is the core component of repeated and frequent purchases.
 And that’s precisely why tiered loyalty programs are so powerful.
 They give customers a benefit structure they can really sink their teeth into and engage with for years to come.

 The biggest difference between the point system and the tiered system is that customers extract short-term versus long-term value from the loyalty program.
 You may find tiered programs work better for high commitment, higher price-point businesses like airlines, hospitality businesses, or insurance companies.
+Besides, an online savings account is a fantastic way for these loyal customers to maximize their long-term rewards from these tiered programs.

 Charge an upfront fee for VIP benefits